uwilli/spacemouse-python/README.md

 2. Configure access rights to USB device (see Ubuntu USB devices access rights)
 3. Change product and vendor id member variables in spaceMouseProWireless class.
 4. Run the demo.py script
+   - Note : The escape key of the mouse terminates the demo program.

 ## Ubuntu USB devices access rights